shukitchan/ats_lua_scripts/README.md

-This contains some lua scripts for ATS ts_lua plugin
+This contains some lua scripts for ATS lua plugin